aryan-karadia/ensf400-A3/a3-Output/README.md

 # Assignment 3 File Submission Breakdown

 This readme provides a description of the steps and outputs that meet the requirements provided for the assignment.
+To start you run  `minikube start` which is followed by `minikube addons enable ingress` to ensure the addon ingress-controller is working.
+Then, you apply the files (just incase they have changed) by running the command:

+` kubectl apply -f app-1-dep.yaml -f app-1-svc.yaml -f app-2-dep.yaml -f app-2-svc.yaml -f nginx-dep.yaml -f nginx-svc.yaml -f nginx-configmap.yaml -f nginx-ingress.yaml -f app-1-ingress.yaml -f app-2-ingress.yaml`

+This ensures all config files are up to date.

 ## NGINX Deployment (10%)